typedev/KernTool4/README.md

 # <img height="48" src="doc/kt4icon.png" width="48"/>  KernTool4

-KernTool4 is an extension for working with kerning and glyph margins in Robofont4.
+KernTool4 is an extension for working with Kerning and glyph Margins in Robofont4.

 ```
 version history: